The page has been translated by Gen AI.

 AD domain information lookup

-Check whether the scp.test domain is resolved using the changed DNS server.
+Verify that the scp.test domain resolves using the modified DNS server.

 Color mode